 This course introduces the fundamental concepts of inorganic chemistry.
 Topics include measurement, matter and energy, atomic and molecular structure, nuclear chemistry, stoichiometry, chemical formulas and reactions, chemical bonding, gas laws, solutions, and acids and bases.
 Upon completion, students should be able to demonstrate a basic understanding of chemistry as it applies to other fields.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course may satisfy a general education requirement for Catawba College.

-Prerequisites: MAT 080 and RED 090 or appropriate placement test scores (Local)
+Prerequisites: ENG 111 and MAT 070 or RED 090 and MAT 070 or appropriate placement test score (Local)